National policies to shield consumers from rising energy prices

 Finally, the extension of heating-aid for the poorest 110,000 households is also under discussion.

 The Lithuanian Parliament has also passed new legislation enabling more people to apply for heating subsidies to cover around 110,000 people.
 The government also planned to set a ceiling on electricity prices for consumers, spreading the increase over the next five years.

 Luxembourg Energy Minister Claude Turmes says he continues to monitor the evolution of energy prices closely and to inform the Council of the Government.

-The government will be reducing the energy tax for households and businesses for 2022.
+The government reduced the energy tax for households and businesses for 2022.
 This will cost €2.7 billion for the compensation of households and €0.5 billion for the compensation of companies.
 The cabinet is also making €150 million available to support vulnerable households with a high energy bill and/or poorly insulated homes through insulation-improving measures.
 The system will be managed at the municipality level.